-It’s easy to make changes to your landing pages with GetResponse’s drag-and-drop editor.
-It enables you to crop, move, resize, and reshape all elements of your landing pages.
-You can also switch to the mobile view to optimize landing pages for mobile conversions.
+It’s easy to make changes to your landing page with GetResponse’s drag-and-drop editor.
+It enables you to crop, move, resize, and reshape all elements of your landing page.
+You can also switch to the mobile view to optimize the landing page for mobile conversions.

 4. Track Landing Page Performance